 Gas is great for cooking veggies, fish, and chicken, but unless it includes infrared burners, it can be difficult to get a gas grill hot enough for a great steak.
 However, they heat up quickly and are easier to clean than charcoal.

 A charcoal grill can be more difficult to clean and takes a little longer to set up, but if you want a good crust on a steak, it’s definitely worth it.

 Other than that, there’s really not a lot of difference in taste between foods cooked with charcoal and foods cooked with gas.
 So it all really depends on functionality and personal preference in this battle.
 Some prefer charcoal for its aesthetic appeal.

 Got an empty propane tank?
 BOOK A PICKUP ❯

 Pay attention to what a grill’s grates are made of.
 Nickel or chrome grates tend to rust easily, as do cast-iron grates if they aren’t oiled regularly.
 Look for stainless grates if you want easy clean up and rust resistance.

 Porcelain-coated cast iron is great as well, but it weighs a ton.
 If you find a grill that you really like but doesn’t have very good grates, you can easily customize it with a nice set of replacement grates.

-If you plan to use your new grill for cooking steaks, you’ll want one that reaches at least 600°F. Charcoal grills are a good bet for reaching this temperature, especially if you stack the coals high enough so that they burn just below the grate.
+If you’re wondering how hot should a grill be for steak, you’ll want one that reaches at least 600°F. Charcoal grills are a good bet for reaching this temperature, especially if you stack the coals high enough so that they burn just below the grate.
 Gas grills have a hard time reaching higher temperatures unless they are fitted with infrared burners.

 Whether you go with gas or charcoal, keep in mind that no matter how high you get the temperature on a grill, the distance between the food and the heat source is what really matters.